 A couple of weeks ago, I invited a client to join me at Ya Ya’s for lunch.
 For an appetizer we ordered Ya Ya’s Famous Grilled Pita and Hummus.
 I loved it so much I wanted to try and recreate it at home.
-They’ve taken a hummus recipe and from what I could tell, simply folded in some feta, chile oil and dotted it with Kalameta olives.
+They’ve taken a hummus recipe and from what I could tell, simply folded in some feta, chile oil and dotted it with Kalamata olives.
 Served with warm and soft pita wedges that have a crunch here and there from a toss on the grill, this was really a treat.
-Just start with your favorite tub of hummus from the grocery store or make your own.
+Just start with your favorite tub of hummus from the grocery store or make hummus at at home.
 I like Ina Garten’s recipe below.
 Simple and easy to follow.

 I’m sure Ya Ya’s makes their own pitas.
 The package I purchased at the grocery store just didn’t measure up.
 A little dry, a little “cardboardish”.
 Next time I make this I’ll stop by Garbanzo Mediterranean Grill here in Highlands Ranch and buy a package of their thick spongy pitas.

-- 2 cups canned chickpeas drained, liquid reserved
+- 2-15 ounce cans chickpeas drained, liquid reserved

 - 1 1/2 teaspoons kosher salt